aws/aws-cdk/packages/@aws-cdk/aws-sagemaker/README.md

 ### Metrics

-The `IEndpointProductionVariant` interface also provides a set of APIs for referencing CloudWatch metrics associated with a production variant associated with an endpoint:
+To monitor CloudWatch metrics for a production variant, use one or more of the metric convenience
+methods:

 ```typescript
 import * as sagemaker from '@aws-cdk/aws-sagemaker';